 Frequently asked questions

-Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 23-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person